JoinUsername/How-to/README.md

 ## SharePoint

 ### Provisioning 😁
-With DevOps Pipeline or PowerShell
+With DevOps Pipeline or PowerShell based on PnP Powershell